WHAT IS A WORK ACCIDENT?

 e) Business Control

-The organization shall establish and maintain arrangements to ensure the effective application of controls and countermeasures where necessary to control operational risks, implement OSH policy, achieve OSH objectives, and comply with legal and other requirements.
+The organization shall establish and maintain arrangements to ensure the effective application of controls and countermeasures when necessary to control operational risks, implement the OSH policy, achieve OSH objectives and comply with legal and other requirements.

-f) Emergency Preparedness and What to Do in Such Situations
+f) Emergency Preparations and What to Do in Such Cases

-The organization should identify potential emergencies and be able to ensure that necessary action is taken in such emergencies.
+The organization must be able to identify potential emergency situations and ensure that necessary actions are taken in such emergencies.

-Drills should be scheduled, outside help should be encouraged, emergency plans should be tested, malfunctions should be detected, emergency equipment should be checked.
+Drills should be conducted on a schedule, external assistance should be encouraged, the functionality of emergency plans should be tested, malfunctions should be detected, and emergency equipment should be checked.

 5. CONTROL